Summer of 4 Ft. 2: Production

 The episode was written by Dan Greaney, and directed by Mark Kirkland.
 It was Greaney's second episode on The Simpsons.
 The staff of the show wanted to do a summer episode because there was "so much stuff" about summer vacations that they felt had to be covered in an episode.
 David Silverman, one of the show's animators, particularly liked the episode because he thought it captured the feeling of being on summer vacation.

 The area in which the Flanders family's beach house is located is based on the Cape Cod peninsula.
 Many of the writers of The Simpsons spent time on Cape Cod so they decided to model the new locations on it.
 The animators looked at Cape Cod photographs to get inspiration for the episode, and one of the show's background designers, Lance Wilder, grew up in that area.
 The beach house is based on then-show runner Josh Weinstein's parents' house in New Hampshire, which the writers had visited many times.
-They played several board games when they were there, which gave them the idea to have to the Simpson family play the Mystery Date board game in the episode.
+They played several board games when they were there, which gave them the idea to have the Simpson family play the Mystery Date board game in the episode.
 Silverman said that the episode was difficult to animate and direct because it had so many new and detailed backgrounds and completely different locations.

 American actress Christina Ricci guest starred in the episode as Erin, one of Lisa's new friends.
 Ricci was not able to come to the recording studio, so she recorded all of her lines over an ISDN line.
-Weinstein, who was a fan of Ricci, thought she did a nice performance in the episode.
+Weinstein, who was a fan of Ricci, was pleased with her performance.

 Cultural references

 The episode's title is a parody of the 1971 film Summer of '42.
 Lisa has a daydream in which the following fictional characters appear: Pippi Longstocking, The New Yorker character Eustace Tilley, and Alice and The Hatter from Alice's Adventures in Wonderland, attempting to entice her back to literature.
 Lisa references Gore Vidal and regarded him (or, at least, his books) as one of her only friends.
 Milhouse compares Lisa's new appearance to the character Blossom from the American television series Blossom.
 TeeJay's ZayMart is a spoof of defunct retailer Zayre and parent company T.J.
 Maxx.
 Homer replicates a scene from the 1973 film American Graffiti when he nonchalantly buys some stereotypically embarrassing products at the store in order to get some illegal fireworks.
 The Mystery Date board game that the family is forced to play is an actual Milton Bradley Company board game from the 1960s.
 Weinstein recalled playing it as a child and claimed it to be "a very disappointing game to play as a little boy" because of the female target audience.
 Lisa says she learned the word crustacean from Baywatch.
-Also a nod to American Graffiti, The Beach Boys song, "All Summer Long", plays during the credits.
+Also a nod to American Graffiti, the Beach Boys song "All Summer Long" plays during the credits.